-Each Kiosk iPad requires it’s own dedicated printer.
+If a Kiosk is using a PIN pad for payment, then each Kiosk iPad requires its own dedicated printer.
 Printers set up for Kiosk cannot be used as a staff-facing receipt printer or kitchen printer.

 The currency symbol ($, £, €, ₹, ₽, etc.) used in Kiosk can be changed using your iPad’s Settings.
 Changing your Region Settings may also affect the way in which dates, times, and languages are displayed.